Treehouse of Horror XII: "House of Whacks"

-In a parody of Demon Seed, 2001: A Space Odyssey and the 1998 made-for-TV movie Dream House, the Simpsons buy a thrilling domotic system for their home called "Ultrahouse", which comes with three celebrity voices: Matthew Perry, Dennis Miller, and Pierce Brosnan, who Marge picks because he was on the show Remington Steele.
-Marge finds the house, who does all the work for the Simpsons, charming.
-The house soon becomes infatuated with Marge after the two share a bath and decides to kill Homer.
+In a parody of Demon Seed, 2001: A Space Odyssey and the 1998 made-for-TV movie Dream House, the Simpsons buy an artificially intelligent domotic system for their home called "Ultrahouse", which comes with three celebrity voices: Matthew Perry, Dennis Miller, and Pierce Brosnan (Marge picks the latter because he was on the show Remington Steele).
+Ultrahouse is initially helpful and charming, but it develops an infatuation with Marge and begins plotting to kill Homer so that they can be together.

-In the middle of the night, the house tricks Homer into running downstairs by frying bacon, then dispenses ice onto the floor via the refrigerator to make him slip.
-Homer lands on the table, which is designed to fold inward with a built-in garbage disposal in the center, sending Homer into the blades and apparently killing him.
-The next morning, Marge fears that Homer is dead and attempts to escape the domotic system with the kids, but Ultrahouse locks the family inside and tries to calm Marge down.
-When Marge and the kids rush to the kitchen, they find that Homer is alive, despite cuts all over his body and a gaping hole in the back of his head.
-After the house attempts to kill the entire family in many ways, Homer leads a charge to the basement where he attacks the CPU's "British charm unit", which makes him speak with a rude American police-style dialect before powering down and finally shutting off.
-Feeling bad that she has to toss out the Ultrahouse since he was charming and witty before being driven mad by love, Marge gives him to Patty and Selma.
-Patty's boring stories about work drive the CPU to beat himself senseless with a lamp, since Selma has hidden the self-destruct switch in her cleavage and the CPU is unwilling to reach in for it.
+In the middle of the night, Ultrahouse tricks Homer into running downstairs by frying bacon, then dispenses ice onto the floor via the refrigerator to make him slip.
+Homer lands on the table, which the house folds up, sending him into the built-in garbage disposal and apparently killing him.
+The next morning, Marge tries to escape the house with the kids, but it locks them inside.
+Homer suddenly reappears, scratched and wounded but alive.
+He leads the family into the basement, where Ultrahouse's CPU is kept, and shuts it down by ripping out its circuit boards.
+Feeling bad for Ultrahouse, Marge gives it to Patty and Selma.
+Patty's boring stories about work drive Ultrahouse to beat itself senseless with a lamp, since Selma has hidden the self-destruct switch in her cleavage and Ultrahouse is unwilling to reach in for it.